 Keto Bread versus Cloud Bread

-Following a low carb diet now for the last 5 years has led me to the deepest desire to make a real slice of bread for sandwiches.
+Following a low-carb diet now for the last 5 years has led me to the deepest desire to make a real sandwich bread.
 The biggest struggle with making a keto bread is that in my home, my youngest has a tree nut allergy and almond flour isn't something I can use.

 It is great for making Cloud Bread French Toast, I felt it wasn't quite right for typical sandwiches I was hoping for, it's very airy and light.
 So the experimenting with coconut flour has continued for quite a few years.

 Low Carb Bread versus Traditional Bread with Gluten

-I've done this with xanthan gum and baking powder.
+I've done this with xanthan gum and aluminum free baking powder.
 This combination, plus a little bit of fiber from ground flaxseed is what makes this low carb bread resemble that texture you might remember from your prior carb eating.

 A little bit of toasted sesame seeds on top before baking and this was the most amazing sandwich I've enjoyed in years!
 I couldn't wait to finish the photos so I could devour it!

-Paleo Coconut Flour Bread
+How to Make Dairy Free Coconut Flour Bread

 This coconut flour bread recipe can be made paleo simply by the heavy cream swap I mention in the recipe.
 My daughter has been having some issues with her stomach and dairy seems to be the culprit.

 How to Store Keto Bread

 If you plan to eat it over the next 2-3 days it can stay on the counter.
 If you think you'll need a bit longer, you can store in the freezer wrapped well in an airtight container, with parchment between the slices.
 Then pull out the slices you want in the morning and toast.

 Preheat oven to 375 degrees F.